GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 The author is **NOT** responsible for bricked operating systems, thermonuclear war, or you getting fired because your internet connection failed.
 Please do some research if you have any concerns about features included in GetRegged's Performance Batch **BEFORE** running it!
 **YOU** are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you!

-Compatibility Notice: All registry files are written for Windows 10 and may not work on Windows 11.
-They've been tested on Windows 10 ONLY.

 By downloading and using GetRegged's Performance Batch provided in this repository, you acknowledge that you have read, understood you agree to the following terms and conditions:

 1. Use at Your Own Risk: